Ayiwoma/SQL-Project/README.md

 ## Results
-(fill in what you discovered this data could tell you and how you used the data to answer those questions)
+(fill in what you discovered this data could tell you and how you used the data to answer those questions) The data reveals how a company can get information on which places get the most revenue, the
 ## Challenges
 (discuss challenges you faced in the project)